Benjamin Hill Talks About Minor League Promotions

 Best Contest or On-field Promotion:

 What promotion or contest is the most entertaining.
 For example, a "Chuck-a-puck" contest.
-This is a repeatable on-field promotion that is held in-game.
+This is a repeatable on-field or video promotion held in-game.
 Consider entertainment value, creativity, local connections, sponsorship possibilities, cost, and repeatability.

 Best Team Operations: